stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 As mentioned in previous section, when building your playbook or runbooks, repeatability is very important.
 You want avoid repeating the same effort of writing / building mechanism if it could be re-used for other things in the future.

-As described above, our runbook will need an approval mechanism, our approval will wait for a certain amount of time, to give an opportunity for the approver to trigger a deny.
-When the time lapsed, execution will continue.
+As described above, the runbook will have an approval mechanism that will wait for a certain amount of time, to give opportunity for the approver to trigger a deny to the scale up.
+When the time in the runbook lapsed, execution will continue with an automatic approve.

   ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation-graphics1.png)

-The way we achieve this is described below :
+The way to achieve this is described below :

-1. First, we execute a separate runbook called `Approve-Timer`.
+1. First, the runbook will execute a separate runbook called `Approve-Timer`.
 This runbook will wait for a designated amount of time that we specify.
 When the wait time lapse, `Approve-Timer` runbook will automatically send an Approval signal to the gate.

-2. Secondly, we will then send the Approval request to the owner via the SNS topic designated for them.
+2. Secondly, the runbook will send the Approval request to the owner via the SNS topic designated for them.

     If they choose to approve, the runbook will continue to the next step (which we will define later).
 At the same time, if the approval is ignored, the `Approve-Timer` runbook will automatically approve the request.

     Alternatively, if they choose to deny then the step in the runbook will fail, blocking any further steps that we will decide later.

-Please go ahead and follow below steps to build this runbook.
+Follow below steps to build this runbook.

 {{% notice note %}}
 **Note:** For the following step to build and execute the runbook.
 You can follow a step by step guide via AWS console or you can deploy a cloudformation template to build the runbook.